 A series of examinations closes the teaching period.
 During the first examination period, the university college organises several examination series.
-The number of examination series as well as their start and end dates are indicated on the departmental academic calendar applicable to you.
+The number of examination series as well as their start and end dates are indicated on the School of Arts academic calendar applicable to you.